 Start your tour of discovery in Kleinbasel, where you will gain fascinating insights into the world of contemporary architecture

 such as the Workshop Warteck PP. This building, with its striking tower, started out as a brewery around 1900, and today is home to LISTE Art Fair Basel, one of the most important trade fairs for young galleries which is held at the same time as Art Basel.
 Today, the Workshop Warteck PP offers a space for a diverse range of cultural and creative projects.
 What’s more, the impressive building is also home to the bars SUD, Cantina Don Camillo and Kulturbeiz 113.
 Here you can enjoy the wonderful view along with a quick refreshment.

 Next, we're heading to the tallest building in Switzerland.
-At 178 metres high, the Roche tower (Building 1), designed by Herzog & de Meuron, shapes Basel's skyline like no other structure.
+The Roche Towers, designed by architects Herzog & de Meuron, can rightly be viewed as a modern landmark of Basel.

 Right behind that is the Tinguely Museum, constructed by Ticino-based architect Mario Botta.
 The museum on the Rhine houses the largest collection of works by Swiss artist Jean Tinguely (1925–1991).
 Enjoy a bite to eat at the museum's café, Chez Jeannot, with its view of the Rhine.